lkerr/groundfish-MSE/documentation/econ_module.md

 ```
 We observe whether the vessel actually targeted a thing or did not.
 These statistical models are referred to as discrete-, binary-, or multinomial- choice models.
 The theoretical model underneath this is a Random Utility Model.
 Currently, we're using an Alternative-specific Conditional Logit, but we're exploring other options, including nested and mixed logits.
 Estimation of the asc logit is by maximum likelihood (or quasi-ML, can't remember).

 We can simulate either the production or targeting equations at any values of the explanatory variables: for example changes in the trawl survey (used as a biomass proxy) can affect changes in harvest, which feeds into expected revenue and eventually the target equation.
 Changes in costs or weather would directly affect the targeting equation.
+The biomass proxy that goes into the harvest equation is the log of the trawl survey weights (in kg), the average of the spring and fall surveys is used.
+The MSE model keeps track of weight-at-age (mt), numbers-at-age (individuals), and total biomass (N*waa).
+All I need to do is multiplyby 1000 and take the natural log.

 We can also simulate what happens when a fishery (GOM Cod, Pollock, Skates) are closed -- how does fishing effort redistribute to other targets?